 - Lower the heat to medium-low and simmer until the sugar is completely dissolved.
 Remove the pan from heat and allow to cool.
 You should have about a cup of syrup.

-- While the syrup cools, juice 5-6 lemons and 5-6 limes, until you have 1 cup of each kind of juice.
+- While the syrup cools, juice about 6 lemons and about 8 limes, until you have 1 cup of each kind of juice.

 - When the syrup is completely cooled, combine the syrup and both the lemon and lime juice in a pitcher or other airtight container.